The Benefits and Uses of Cleaning Vinegar

 Keep pets away, until rinsed and dried.

 Miniml white vinegar is also sold in refillable packs.
-Just return your empties to either company, to send back with refills.
+Just return your empties, to wash and receive refills.

-Proper storage will extend the life of your cleaning vinegar.
+Proper storage will extend the life of cleaning vinegar.
 Keep it in a cool, dark place, away from direct sunlight.
+It should last years (changes in colour and smell indicate it’s time to replace).